Tagovailoa, No. 1 Tide roll past No. 24 Texas A&M 47-28

 “I feel I have a relationship with everyone, a good connection with everyone,” Tagovailoa said.

-Alabama didn’t have to punt until there was less than 2 minutes left in the third quarter.
+Alabama didn’t punt until there was less than 2 minutes left in the third quarter.
 Najee Harris rushed for 114 yards.
 Jaylen Waddle scored Alabama’s first touchdown on a 31-yard catch-and-run when he shook four defenders, and he also had a big day on punt returns with four for 128 yards.

+Ever the perfectionist, Alabama coach Nick Saban still found some things to pick over.

+He didn’t like the consecutive personal foul penalties that set up a Texas A&M scoring drive, and a rash of late penalties, which included Smith getting ejected in the final minute for throwing a punch.
+Texas A&M had kept the game within two scores into the fourth quarter.

 Kellen Mond passed for 264 yards and two touchdowns and ran for a score for the Aggies (3-3, 1-2).